-Scale rot is typically caused by malnutrition or conditions in their enclosure being too humid or too moist.
-Oddly enough if the substrate is too dry it can also cause scale rot.
+Snake scale rot is typically caused by malnutrition or their enclosures conditions being too humid or too moist.
+Oddly enough if their substrate is too dry it can also cause scale rot.
 Scale rot is not a problem that will appear overnight.
 It can take a few weeks for it to develop.
 An early sign of scale rot is small blisters on their body, typically on their belly where they have the most contact with the substrate.

 Symptoms of scale rot include: